Supporting Pet Rescue Centres

 Aside from the fact that local cat rescue and dog rescue groups work specifically with pets abandoned in their home areas, there are other differences.
 Each organisation will have its own operational policies, covering matters such as rehoming criteria, whether pet are neutered/spayed, who they will rehouse pets with and other requirements.
 All check their guests’ health and behaviour before rehoming pets.

 Most people imagine that all animal welfare organistions will have what are called ‘no kill’ policies, but it’s not always so.
 No matter how much money is donated, there will always be more animals awaiting adoption than there are adopters.
 More pets than there are spaces for them, if you like.
 The bigger the group, the bigger the problem.
 While the RSPCA have the biggest national network of rescue centres, they also get sent the largest number of unwanted or lost pets and as much as they exist to help animal welfare, they still put down thousands of pets every year.

 Who to Help?

-We all have our own preferences, as will you, but animal welfare is a community issue so we encourage you to support and help local animal welfare organisations, whatever their type, and particularly to look for those with ‘no kill’ policies.
-If you can’t find a local rescue group, national organisations such as Cats Protection and Dogs Trust have ‘no kill’ policies and will probably have a branch near you.
+We all have our own preferences, as will you, but animal welfare is a community issue so we encourage you to support and help animal welfare organisations in your local area, whatever their type, preferably those with ‘no kill’ policies because they will struggle more.
+If you can’t find a local rescue group, national organisations such as Cats Protection and Dogs Trust also have ‘no kill’ policies and will probably have a branch near you.

 Charities with ‘no kill’ policies, often with extremely limited resources, are obliged to concentrate their efforts and resources on caring for and rehoming pets.
 Their policy of not killing pets without good reason means they need your money and support more than others.
 Please bear that in mind when volunteering help or making donations.